RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 GROUP BY provider_ccn, hospital_name, fiscal_year_begin_date, fiscal_year_end_date, number_of_beds, nth_row;
 ```
 ## **7. Initial Data Exploration Table II: raw_hcahps_data**
 I examined the raw_hcahps_data table.
 As this table was similar to the raw_hospital_beds table, it was apparent I would need to reformat the facility_id.
 I would also need to standardize this column and rename it provider_ccn.
 Reformatting of the date column would also be necessary.
 There were some NULL values.
-However, these will be filtered out later in Tableau.
+However, these will be filtered out in the final query.

 ## **8. Data Cleaning Table II: raw_hcahps_data**
 ### **8.1 Checking for Duplicates**